-Yi Tong is a second-year Ph.D. student in the Human Development area in the Department of Educational Psychology.
+Yi Tong is a third-year Ph.D. student in the Human Development area in the Department of Educational Psychology.
 Yi received her B.S. in Human Development and Family Studies and Psychology from UW-Madison in Fall 2019.
 Yi’s research interests primarily lie in the study of children’s language learning processes with a focus on educational applications.
 She is interested in how children’s prior knowledge and experience with language shape their learning and how they use contextual cues to facilitate word learning.
 Yi is being advised by Dr. Haley Vlach.

-Ezgi Melisa Yüksel is a second-year Ph.D. student in the Cognitive Psychology area of the Psychology Department.
+Ezgi Melisa Yüksel is a third-year Ph.D. student in the Cognitive Psychology area of the Psychology Department.
 Ezgi received her B.A. from Middle East Technical University in Psychology and her M.A. in Cognitive Psychology from Bilkent University.
 Her main interest is how we train learning and memory processes.
 She is also interested in whether we can change people’s learning strategies to make them better learners.

-Ben Barmore is the lab manager of the LCD lab.
+Kaitlynn Ellis is the lab manager of the LCD lab.
 She earned a B.S. in Neurobiology and Psychology with a certificate in Digital Studies from UW Madison, and plans on attending graduate school in the field of Developmental Psychology.
 In her free time he enjoys biking around Madison and spending time with family and friends.